MJKWoolnough/javascript/README.md

 MemberExpression as defined in ECMA-262 https://262.ecma-international.org/11.0/#prod-MemberExpression

-If PrimaryExpression is nil, SuperProperty is true, or MetaProperty = is, Expression, IdentifierName, TemplateLiteral, and Arguments must be nil.
+If PrimaryExpression is nil, SuperProperty is true, NewTarget is true, or ImportMeta is true, Expression, IdentifierName, TemplateLiteral, and Arguments must be nil.

 If Expression, IdentifierName, TemplateLiteral, or Arguments is non-nil, then MemberExpression must be non-nil.